Blood in the Urine

 Ultrasound.
 An imaging test that uses high-frequency sound waves to make images of the organs of the urinary tract on a computer screen.

 Cystoscopy.
 A thin, flexible tube and viewing device (cystoscope) is put in through the urethra.
-It examines the parts of the urinary tract for structure changes or blockages, such as tumors or stones.
+This allows your healthcare provider to examine the parts of the urinary tract for structure changes or blockages, such as tumors or stones.

 CT scan.
-A computer-generated X-ray that can image the inner organs, such as the kidneys, ureters, and bladder.
+A computer-generated, detailed X-ray that can image the inner organs, such as the kidneys, ureters, and bladder.

 How is blood in the urine treated?